 - Link to your Folksy shop in your social media profiles.
 We can't feature you if you only link to another selling site.

-- Join the Folksy Clubhouse on Facebook, join in with Folksy Hour on Twitter or talk in the Folksy forums
+- Join the Folksy Clubhouse on Facebook or talk in the Folksy forums

 - Take part in our social media campaigns and challenges!
 Read our blog to find the latest campaigns.